akkeris/daedalus/docs/GETTING_STARTED.md

 ### Postgresql Plugin

  *  `POSTRESQL` - Set this value to `true` to enable scanning postgres databases for schema changes and statistics.
+ *  `POSTGRESQL_HISTOGRAM` - Set this to `true` to enable column level histograms, this may collect data from scanned databases, because of this it's disabled by default.

 ### Oracle Plugin

  *  `ORACLE` - Set this value to `true` to enable scanning oracle databases for schema changes and statistics.
+ *  `ORACLE_HISTOGRAM` - Set this to `true` to enable column level histogram samples, this may collect data from scanned databases. because of this it's disabled by default.

  To use the oracle plugin you'll need to generate your own Dockerfile image due to licensing restrictions on oracle drivers.